-- our inability to satisfactorily demonstrate that the product candidates are safe and effective for the target indication; - the FDA's disagreement with our trial protocol, the interpretation of data from preclinical studies or clinical trials, or adequate conduct and control of clinical trials; - the population studied in the clinical trial may not be sufficiently broad or representative to assess safety in the patient population for which we seek approval;
+- our inability to satisfactorily demonstrate that the product candidates are safe and effective for the target indication; - the FDA's disagreement with our trial protocol, the interpretation of data from preclinical studies or clinical trials or conduct and control of clinical trials; - the population studied in the clinical trial may not be sufficiently broad or representative to assess efficacy and safety in the patient population for which we seek approval;

-- our inability to demonstrate that clinical or other benefits of our product candidates outweigh any safety or other perceived risks; - the FDA's determination that the 505(b)(2) regulatory pathway is not available for our product candidates; - the FDA's determination that additional preclinical studies or clinical trials are required; - the FDA's non-approval of the formulation, labeling or the specifications of our product candidates; - the FDA's failure to accept the manufacturing processes or facilities of third-party manufacturers with which we contract; - the potential for approval policies or regulations of the FDA to significantly change in a manner rendering our clinical data insufficient for approval; or - resistance to approval from the FDA's advisory committee for any reason including safety or efficacy concerns.
+- our inability to demonstrate that clinical or other benefits of our product candidates outweigh any safety or other perceived risks; - the FDA's determination that the 505(b)(2) regulatory pathway is not available for our product candidates; - the FDA's determination that additional preclinical studies or clinical trials are required; - the FDA's non-approval of the quality of our drug substance or drug product, formulation, labeling or the specifications of our product candidates: - the FDA's failure to accept the manufacturing processes or facilities of third-party manufacturers with which we contract; - the potential for approval policies or regulations of the FDA to significantly change in a manner rendering our clinical data insufficient for approval; or - resistance to approval from the FDA's advisory committee for any reason including safety or efficacy concerns.

 Even if we eventually complete clinical testing and receive approval of any regulatory filing for our product candidates, the FDA may grant approval contingent on the performance of costly and potentially time-consuming additional post-approval clinical trials or subject to restrictive Risk Evaluation and Mitigation Strategies.
 The FDA may also approve our product candidates for a more limited indication or a narrower patient population than we originally requested, and the FDA may not approve the labeling that we believe is necessary or desirable for the successful commercialization of our product candidates.
 To the extent we seek regulatory approval in foreign countries, we may face challenges similar to those described above with regulatory authorities in applicable jurisdictions.
-Any delay in obtaining, or inability to obtain, applicable regulatory approval for any of our product candidates and would thus negatively impact our business, results of operations and prospects.
+Any delay in obtaining, or inability to obtain, applicable regulatory approval for any of our product candidates would delay or prevent commercialization of our product candidates and would thus negatively impact our business, results of operations and prospects.